Looking for honeymoon inspiration? Be inspired by JLife’s round-up of top suggestions for 2017.

 A Classic Choice

-“Personally, I love South Africa and it’s my hot tip for 2017.
+South Africa is a hot tip for 2017.
 A lot of people follow the Garden Route, which covers 200km and offers an itinerary that takes in the South African scenery.
-It’s high season between November and March there, so if your wedding is later this year, it’s well worth considering the country as a honeymoon option.
-Plus, it’s currently one of the few destinations where the pound is worth anything.”
+It is high season between November and March there, so if your wedding is later this year, it is well worth considering the country as a honeymoon option.
+Plus, it is currently one of the few destinations where the pound is worth something.